 What Is Par in Golf?
+(Meaning)

-How Par is Calculated: The “Two-Putt” Rule
+How Par Is Calculated: The “Two-Putt” Rule

-The Different Types of Golf Course Par
+The Different Types of Par on a Golf Course

 Here is a breakdown of the different types of par in golf: